Art Nouveau architecture in Riga: National Romantic Art Nouveau

-The Latvian National Awakening which began in the 19th century initiated a process of conscious formulation of a specific Latvian identity, both politically and culturally.
-This, together with political developments (especially the Revolution of 1905) led to a stronger desire to express a specifically Latvian identity also through art and architecture during the early 20th century.
+The Latvian National Awakening, which began in the 19th century, together with political developments (especially the Revolution of 1905), initiated a process of conscious formulation of a specific Latvian identity, both politically and culturally through art and architecture, during the early 20th century.
 The National Romantic style is sometimes considered an architectural style in its own right, but in Latvian context often described as a variant of Art Nouveau.
 It was relatively short-lived and flourished between 1905 and 1911.
 A certain amount of influence came from Finnish architecture, but as the idea was to develop a specific Latvian form of architecture, many of its aspects are particular for Latvian architecture.
-It is a style characterised by restrained decoration inspired by local folk art, monumental volumes and the use of natural building materials.
+It is a style characterised by restrained decoration inspired by local folk art, monumental volumes, and the use of natural building materials.
 The earlier sinuous forms, typical for much of Art Nouveau architecture, are less dominating but still present in many details.
 Approximately between one third and one fourth of every Art Nouveau building in Riga were built in this style.
 A prime example of this style, and of the architectural oeuvre of the prolific Rigan architect Eižens Laube, is the building on Alberta iela 11, built in 1908.